Temporal Convolutional Autoencoder for Interference Mitigation in FMCW Radar Altimeters: Simulation Study

 \section{Simulation Study}

-The autoencoder (AEC) model is evaluated within a comprehensive simulation of a commercial aircraft radar altimeter system based on the MATLAB FMCW Radar Altimeter Simulation framework \cite{Mathworks}.
+The TCAE model is evaluated within a comprehensive simulation of a commercial aircraft radar altimeter system based on the MATLAB FMCW Radar Altimeter Simulation framework \cite{Mathworks}.
 The simulation replicates a realistic landing scenario by integrating real-world data and carefully defined radar parameters as shown in Figure \ref{AltimeterSimulationDiagram}.
-Digital Terrain Elevation Data (DTED) from the United States Geological Survey (USGS) is imported from an actual elevation file, and a set of predefined reflectivity models (such as those based on the APL approach) is available to characterize various land types, for example, Urban, HighRelief, or LowRelief.
-The DTED Data we use comes from the United State Geological Survey (USGS) group.
-In our simulation, a low-relief urban setting is selected to represent typical ground conditions.
+Digital Terrain Elevation Data (DTED) from the United States Geological Survey (USGS) is imported from an actual elevation file, and a set of predefined reflectivity models is available to characterize various land types.
+In our simulation, a low-relief urban setting is selected to represent typical ground conditions for an airport environment.
 In addition, a real flight trajectory is loaded from a data file to capture an aircraft’s approach to Chicago O'Hare Airport.
 These data sources collectively define the land surface, over which clutter is generated to emulate the range response encountered by the radar altimeter during landing.